-25 Years Ago: Clint Black Releases Debut Album, ‘Killin’ Time’
+31 Years Ago: Clint Black Releases His Debut Album, ‘Killin’ Time’

-While Black's impact on country music was swift and lasting, he wasn’t the only artist in 1989 to leave an indelible mark.
-1989 was also the year Garth Brooks, Alan Jackson, Mary Chapin Carpenter and Travis Tritt first hit the airwaves.
-Dubbed the ‘Class of '89,’ the artists led the way for a new era of country music.
+Black's impact on country music has been swift and lasting, but he isn't the only artist who debuted in 1989 and has left an indelible mark: That year was also when Garth Brooks, Alan Jackson, Mary Chapin Carpenter and Travis Tritt first hit the airwaves.
+Dubbed the "Class of '89," these artists led the way for a new era of country music.

-“I’m proud of my contribution and I feel like I gave it my best,” Black said of the distinction.
+“I’m proud of my contribution," Black says of the distinction, "and I feel like I gave it my best."

-The husband of actress Lisa Hartman Black left his longtime label, RCA Records, after his 1999 album, ‘D’Electrified’ was released.
+Black -- who is married to actress Lisa Hartman Black -- left his longtime label, RCA Records, after his 1999 album, D'lectrified, was released.
 He started his own label, Equity Records, in 2003, which helped launch the careers of Carolyn Dawn Johnson and Little Big Town, among others.
 The label closed in 2008.

 This story was originally written by Gayle Thompson, and revised by Annie Zaleski.